pathbind/M-plus/README.md

 2. Extract the ZIP.
 3. Open `Mplus.html` in a modern browser.
 4. Open **Settings**.
 5. For the easiest setup, add one OpenRouter API key.
+That one key can cover Main, Reviewers, image generation, music, sound effects and speech.
 Alternatively, add one or more direct provider API keys.
 6. Validate the connection and load the available models.
 7. Open **Roles**.
 8. Select the Main model.